HOW DOES WEIGHT LOSS WORK?: A PRACTICAL, NO-NONSENSE GUIDE TO WEIGHT MANAGEMENT.

 - Eat more carbohydrates closer to exercise, and less when further away

 If you follow these 5 simple steps you can achieve healthy weight loss without over-complicating the process.
-Always read the labels, always ask for scientific evidence!
+Always read the labels, and always ask for scientific evidence!